-“To help make every pet a valued member of their family and improve the relationship and the quality of life people share with their pets by:
+“To help make every pet a valued member of their family and improve the relationship and the quality of life people share with their pets by;

+· Providing the greatest value and highest quality, force-free, scientific based dog training and care for each client.
 Always demonstrate integrity, compassion and an uncompromising commitment to excellence in the care of clients and their pets.

 · Continually expand my knowledge and improve my skills to serve my clients by providing the most innovative, up to date science based dog training information possible.
 Always advocate and speak up for the welfare of dogs with emphasis on the prevention of the use of shock, choke and prong collars and other aversive tools and methods.”

 In order to be an effective canine behavior consultant it is essential to have an in-depth knowledge and understanding of humane science-based training.
 I have attended countless seminars, webinars, workshops and studied the books, videos and papers of Dr Karen Overall, DACVB, CAAB, Dr Michelle Duda, PhD, BCBA-D, Dr Juarbe-Diaz, Chirag Patel, BSc (Hons), Patricia McConnell, Ph.D, Dr. Ian Dunbar, Dr Adam Miklosi, Jennifer Arnold, Turid Rugaas, Deborah A. Jones Ph.D., Sue Sternberg, Jean Donaldson, Pat Miller, Emma Parsons, Trish King, Terry Ryan, Susan Garrett, Suzanne Clothier, Alexandra Kurland and Dr Jesus Rosales Ruiz to name but a few.